 In this paper, we present a two-part user study, designed to determine the central difficulties of temporal query specification, and alleviate these difficulties through graphical interaction.
-We report on the design of a basic, menu-based interface and an advanced, graphic-based interface, both of which are integrated into the LifeFlow visualization tool [25].
+We report on the design of a basic, menu-based interface and an advanced, graphic-based interface, both of which are integrated into the LifeFlow visualization tool [26].
 We then assess the performance of these query interfaces in assisting the PVC epidemiologists answer their evolving research questions.
 Our contributions are as follows:

-- 1. An assessment of the primary user difficulties in specifying queries involving intervals and absences. - 2.
-A discussion of the differences between interval event absences and point event absences. - 3.
+- An assessment of the primary user difficulties in specifying queries involving intervals and absences. - A discussion of the differences between interval event absences and point event absences. - 3.
 Two novel temporal query interfaces, designed to offer intuitive access to a wide range of temporal relationships.

-This paper is organized as follows: we begin by relating temporal search to a standard search model and discussing the critical factors of each stage.
+This paper is organized as follows: we begin by relating temporal search to the standard search model and discussing the critical factors of each stage.
 We then survey previous work in temporal query according to these critical factors.
 Next, we describe four common stumbling blocks that users encounter when specifying queries involving intervals and absences, and then introduce two query interfaces and discuss the design decisions behind them.
 We evaluate these interfaces in two case studies with PVC researchers, and finally, discuss future work and conclude.

-A STANDARD SEARCH MODEL
+THE STANDARD SEARCH MODEL

 As a basis by which to discuss and compare related work, our first step was to frame temporal query in the context of a standard search model.
-As many such models have been proposed [22, 18, 2], our purpose was not to evaluate these models against each other, but merely to select one that could serve as a straightforward guide.
-Hearst [10] breaks the search process down into three stages: Specification, Presentation of Results, and Reformulation.
+Hearst [11] breaks the search process down into three stages: Specification, Presentation of Results, and Reformulation.
 For each of these stages, we propose design goals, devised to facilitate the successful execution of temporal queries: